Chartered Structural Engineers logo

 Condition surveys are typically carried out for people who have owned, occupied or managed a building for several years and need up-to-date insight into the state of the property or estate and whether it is safe and fit for purpose.
 They are also often used to understand the repairs that need to be done in the short, medium, and long term.

-Condition surveys can also be requested before carrying out significant refurbishment works, and can be used to support funding applications for alterations and repairs.
+Condition surveys are also often carried out ahead of significant renovation or building works.
+The reports can be used to support funding applications for refurbishment and remedial works.

 Stock Condition Surveys